pereznetworks/TD-Project7/README.md

       not featuring Project 6, as it has no front-end

-    Step 3: create json data for projects and profile import to app.locals
+    Step 3: create json data for projects and profile

+      import to app.locals
       using custom importData.js
       access data in pug templates

-    Step 4: set up routes and rendering for valid paths
+    Step 4: set up routes for valid paths

       static routes, index and about
       dynamic routes for project pages

-    STEP 5: rendering for static, index and about, as well as dynamic routes, for project Pages complete and tested
+    STEP 5: rendering using pug for all pages

+      pass project and profile data properties needed for various pages index and about,
+       as well as dynamic routes, for project Pages complete and tested

     STEP 6: error handling complete and tested
+      USE

     Step 7: include use of node.js path module